A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Experiments

 To create an active nematic, we combined microtubules, kinesin motors, ATP, and bundling agents, and sediment the mixture on an oil-water interface.
-In the light-activated active nematic, the Kinesin motors are equipped with light-sensitive domains, namely "iLID" and "micro."
+In the light-activated active nematic, the kinesin motors are equipped with light-sensitive domains, namely ``iLID''and ``micro''.
 When exposed to blue light, these domains bind together rigidly, creating a light-sensitive cluster that generates relative sliding for anti-parallel microtubules.
-To illuminate the sample, we used a Digital Light Processor (DLP) projector that projected 460 nm wavelength light from above onto the sample and we took data using fluorescent microscopy.
+To illuminate the sample, we used a Digital Light Processor (DLP) projector that projected 460 nm wavelength light from above onto the sample and we took data using a fluorescent microscope.
 However, the PolScope setup, which involves a universal compensator and an analyzer for circularly polarized light, limits access to the stage and does not allow us to use the DLP mounted to the stage for light-activated experiments.
-Additionally, data acquisition with PolScope requires taking 5 images in different polarization settings to calculate the retardance and orientation image \cite{shribak2003techniques}, which limits the frame rate for taking data.
-While PolScope microscopy has some advantages, such as finding the director field without labeling the protein, it is not suitable for all experiments, such as the light-activated active nematic.
-Hence, it is desirable that our orientation extraction model, which was trained on retardance images, can generalize well to other image types.
-In this experiment, we demonstrate that our model performs well on fluorescence images of active nematics.
-Moreover, our model generalizes well to images captured with unseen microscope settings (see Figure \ref{focus}).
+Additionally, data acquisition with PolScope requires taking 5 images in different polarization settings to calculate the retardance image and its director field \cite{shribak2003techniques}, which limits the frame rate for taking data.
+For example, with a camera exposure time of 500 ms, it takes 670 ms to capture a single image and roughly 3.4 sec for five images.
+The impact of these exposure times on the observations becomes noticeable when the nematic speed is high, as the motion between frames is difficult to document, and consequently, tracking defects becomes less precise.
+While the PolScope microscope has some advantages, such as calculating the director field without the need to label the proteins, it is not suitable for all experiments, such as the light-activated active nematic.
+Hence, it is desirable that our director field extraction model, which was trained on PolScope retardance images, can generalize well to other raw images.
+Our proposed machine learning model performs well on fluorescence images of active nematics with different microscope magnifications (see Figure \ref{focus}) in an unconfined 2-dimensional experimental setting.
+Moreover, our model also generalize well to confined containers with different boundary conditions (see Figure \ref{annulus} in Appendix A.6, and videos in the supplementary material).
+The authors highlight that even in the presence of unbound microtubules floating along the z-axis of the 3D container, which is not aligned with the local orientation within the 2D nematic system under investigation, the machine learning algorithm adeptly filters out these elements, ensuring reliable calculation of the director field.